© Harvestime International Institute

 (Hard copies of the courses can be purchased in the US only.
 Visit our bookstore at: http://www.harvestime.org)

-3. If you are taking students through the entire Institute curriculum, reproduce copies of the "Personal Record" form to record their progress.
+3. If you are taking students through the entire Institute curriculum, reproduce copies of the "Student Record" form to record their progress.
 (See Part Two of this guide).

 4. Establish the organizational structure for the sessions.
 Identify leaders, teachers, and their responsibilities.